 We do not recommend using imitation crab meat.
 Imitation crab is made from a finely shredded fish that has been heated and pressed into shapes that resemble meat from a crab leg.

-The egg and crumbled saltines serve as binders that will help to hold the patties together so don’t leave them out.
-Refrigerating the mixture for at least 30 minutes after forming the cakes will also help everything bind together.
+The egg and crumbled saltines serve as binders that will help hold the patties together, so don’t leave them out.
+Refrigerating the mixture for at least 30 minutes after forming the cakes will help everything bind together.

 More Seafood Recipes To Try